chadbyoung/relayr.eclipse.paho.mqtt.egw-3000.snap/README.md

 Ubuntu Snapcraft 2.33 or later (This version was built on 2.33)
 A Relayr account - Sign up for a free account here --> https://developer.relayr.io
-A Dell Edge Gateway 3001
+A Dell Edge Gateway 3001 with the Ubuntu Core 16 Operating System installed

 ## Authors

 * **Thibaut Rouffineau** - *Initial work* - [github](https://github.com/campbieil/mqtt-for-ubuntu-core)
 * **Chad Young** - *Current Work* - [github](https://github.com/chadyoungdell/relayr.eclipse.paho.mqtt.egw-3000.snap)

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details